bensutherland/fasta_SNP_extraction/README.md

 ### 2. Identify the target range within the ref genome
 Use Rscript `01_scripts/identify_req_region_w_BLAST.R`

 This will use as inputs the single hit per blast query, and will find the target window, making sure to not go before the start of the reference contig, nor past the end of the reference contig.
-In these two cases, the start of the window will be 0 or the end of the window will be the length of the contig, respectively.
+In these two cases, the start of the window will be the beginning or the end of the window will be the length of the contig, respectively.

 This will output:
 `04_extraction/ranges_for_amplicon_extraction.bed`